 Traditional vs. Non-Traditional or Alternative Credit – What is the difference?

 Traditional credit refers to companies that typically report their accounts to credit bureaus like Experian, TransUnion, and Equifax.
 For USDA qualification these traditional credit reference may include:

 - Credit card(s)

-However, sources which do not report to credit bureaus are classified as non-traditional credit.
-These alternative credit sources may include:
+However, sources which do not report to credit bureaus are classified as non-traditional credit or otherwise known as alternative credit history.

 - Electric bill

 - Rental payments through either a management company or canceled checks to a private landlord